Tips for Choosing Antique Jewellery

 Review your current jewellery collection

 We also recommend reminding yourself of what you already have.
 Pieces in your existing collection should guide your next investment.
 If you’re a lady who loves diamonds, it might be worth looking at other precious gemstones.
-Natural, unheated sapphires are increasingly scarce, so picking up one of these can bring variety to your collection without comprising its overall quality.
+Natural, unheated vintage sapphire jewellery is increasingly scarce, so picking up one of these can bring variety to your collection without comprising its overall quality.

 Diversify your collection with different types of antique jewellery